Smatek1001/AI_DnD/Characters/NPCs/Grol.md

   - "#brute"
   - "#human"
   - "#docks_character"
-dm_notes: "The muscle of [[Characters/NPCs/Magpie_Miri|Miri]]'s crew.
-Was tasked with opening the medicine box.
-Carried the lantern when investigating the illusion.
-Likely relies on Miri for direction."
+  - "#incapacitated"
+dm_notes: "The muscle of Miri's crew.
+Subjected to extensive psychological and physical torment by [[Characters/PCs/Vaelin_Shadowleaf\|Vaelin Shadowleaf]].
+Severely beaten and left unconscious by [[Factions/Harbor_Syndicate\|Harbor Syndicate]] enforcers.
+Current status: Recovering in the Abandoned Warehouse lair with Magpie Miri.
 ROT-13: ""
----
-# NPC: Grol
-Currently holed up and asleep in the cellar of the Abandoned Warehouse at the edge of the Docks/Shadow Quarter after a terrifying night at The Sinking Stoat and a failed heist at Pier 7.
-Morale is extremely low; Miri suspects a personal, clever tormentor.
-Vaelin is observing them.